michellsilva/GroveWatch/docs/PROVENANCE.md

 For each requested tool name, grovewatch resolves it on `PATH`.
-If found, it runs `<tool> --version` (falling back to `version` / `-version`) and extracts
+If found, it runs `<tool> --version` (falling back to `version` / `-version`) and extracts the first dotted version number.
+Only the discovered path and version are recorded — never full command output.

+### Environment

+For each requested variable, grovewatch records whether it is `set` and, if so, the SHA-256 of its value.
+The raw value is never persisted, so a snapshot can be shared without leaking tokens or credentials while still detecting when a value changes.

+## Digest algorithm